oracle/mysql-operator/docs/user/clusters.md

 MySQL cluster examples.

-### Create a cluster with 3 replicas
+### Create a cluster with 3 members

-The following example will create a MySQL Cluster with 3 replicas, one primary and 2 secondaries:
+The following example will create a MySQL Cluster with 3 members, one primary and 2 secondaries:

 ```yaml
 apiVersion: mysql.oracle.com/v1alpha1